How to Write a Strong Common App Essay for U.S. Colleges

 Identifying the Common App Essay's Objective

-• Communicate how you can benefit the college community.
+• Show how you will contribute to the college community

 The goal of the essay is always the same, even though its structure and substance may change: to convey something significant about you.